-Stepping into this warm, colorful place feels like no other club I can think of.
+Stepping into this warm, colorful place feels like no other club I can imagine.
 Is it a Dutch living room?
 A 70s disco?
 A Tiki lounge?
 An Italian restaurant?
 A chintzy wedding venue?
 Yes!
 Claire is all of these and more.

-Claire is a pretty small, intimate spot where a lot of the locals hang out, and again, it draws a pretty diverse crowd.
-It’s also somewhere you can grab a decent meal, comprising a restaurant and a club all in one.
+Claire is a pretty small, intimate spot where many locals hang out, and again, it draws a pretty diverse crowd.
+It’s also somewhere you can grab a decent meal, comprising a restaurant and a club.

 The actual club scene here is fairly low-key compared to others on this list, but you can have some great nights out while the DJs sling out retro classics as well as techno and dance music.
-This is arguably the best club in town if you aren’t planning a seriously big night out, or if you’re interested in a more unique experience and rubbing elbows with a broad cross-section of Amsterdammers.
+This is arguably the best club in town if you aren’t planning a seriously big night out or are interested in a unique experience and rubbing elbows with a broad cross-section of Amsterdammers.